 As I continue to execute poetic license to flesh out this fantasy story upon the very sparse skeleton we have to work with, I wonder if Ruth may have actually been the one to initiate the divorce from her third husband – whom we can call Caleb.
 Even though women’s rights were severely limited in the days of the Bible, there were special provisions under which a woman could divorce her husband.
 (Mark 10:12) The most likely foundation for such a separation would be unfaithfulness on the husband’s part.
 Obviously, the decision to go through with the act of adultery would definitely be the husband’s choice; however, the cause behind that decision may or may not have been his fault.
 There is always the possibility that it was simply a grass-is-greener-on-the-other-side-of-the-fence scenario in which Caleb was chasing a younger, thinner, more alluring “trophy.”
 But it is just as likely that Ruth could have created an environment that was so intolerable that she drove him away.
 Perhaps she was a nag, a nitpicker, an extravagant spender who left him continually trying to cover her debts, a slob who left the house uninhabitable, or a gossip who was always stirring up trouble.
 Of course, we have no way of knowing, but there is one thing that is true regardless of the backstory.
 In either case, Ruth was forced to accept the label of an adulteress by deciding to file for a divorce and then remarrying.
 Here we get a significant glimpse into Ruth’s life.
 No matter what lay behind the decision to go through the process of divorcing her husband, she found herself in such a miserable situation that she was willing to accept the humiliation of public society above the misery of her private life.

 Since we don’t have any real details to work with, any guess is as good as the next; so, let’s assume that the fourth marriage was one of those storybook romances in which the new husband – let’s call him Daniel – graciously overlooked all Ruth’s past faults and failures.
-He accepted her with loving, open arms and embraced her for who she really was rather than for what she had become and for what she had been through.
+He accepted her with loving, open arms and embraced her for who she really was rather than for what she had become and did not let what she had been through stand in the way of his love for her.
 His magnanimous grace and incredible love was like a giant eraser wiping out all her guilt, shame, sorrows, and disappointments.
 Her life was once again beginning to become meaningful, and for the first time in a long time she was able to walk through the city streets with her head held high.
 But then the unthinkable happened; the rug was yanked from under her feet as – through disease, an accident, perhaps as a casualty of war, or possibly even being eaten by a lion – Daniel, the one gleaming light in Ruth’s otherwise dark world, was brutally snatched away from her.
 Despondency flooded into her soul and engulfed her very being.
 How could God have played such a cruel joke on her by allowing her to finally see a light at the end of her long, dark tunnel – only to discover that it was a locomotive headed right at her?

 Now comes husband number five – let’s call him Ethan.
 Again, we have no historical data to go on, but what we know from real life would suggest that this relationship was likely a co-dependent relationship marked by abuse – possibly physical, mental, verbal, sexual, or maybe simply neglect.
 By this time in Ruth’s life, she must have been feeling like she didn’t deserve any better.
 Yet she was willing to accept anything that Ethan would dish out because she just couldn’t face the idea of living without a man in her life.
 Perhaps there was a financial need that kept her dependent upon him – lowering her to little more than his slave, a possession with no rights or privileges.
 By the time that she had lived through the first four unfortunate relationships, Ruth must have been totally dehumanized – and that feeling of worthlessness was only intensified when yet one more man walked out on her.
 Speaking of walking out, perhaps that’s exactly what happened.
 After all, the Bible doesn’t tell us that all these marriages actually ended in divorce.
 Perhaps this one was a case of abandonment – Ethan simply walked out the door.
 Maybe he wanted another woman; maybe he moved to another place for a better life with a new job; maybe he just wanted to start a new life without all of Ruth’s baggage.
 In any case, when the door slammed, poor Ruth was engulfed with even more crippling rejection.